run-ai/runai-model-streamer/docs/src/usage.md

 ###### SDK Authentication

-To load from GCS, the Model Streamer leverages Application Default Credentials from the google-cloud-cpp SDK.
+To authentication to GCS, there are multiple configuration options:

+1. Service Account Credentials: If you set the `RUNAI_STREAMER_GCS_SA_KEY_FILE` environment variable, the SDK will load Service Account credentials from a JSON file at the path specified.
-1. If you set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable, the google-cloud-cpp SDK will read credentials from a JSON file at the path specified.
+2. Default Credentials: If you set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable, the google-cloud-cpp SDK will read application default credentials from a JSON file at the path specified.
-2. Metadata Server: When running on a GCE VM or GKE node, the SDK attempts to fetch an auth token from the metadata server.
+3. Metadata Server: If neither above environment variables are set, the SDK attempts to fetch an auth token from the GCP metadata server.
+This is applicable when running on a GCE, GKE or GAE environment.

 See [How Application Default Credentials works](https://cloud.google.com/docs/authentication/application-default-credentials) for more information.